tearust/tea-docs/Whitepaper_v2/Whitepaper_v2_draft.md

 https://github.com/tearust/tea-docs/blob/main/Whitepaper_v2/4.Token-Economy.md

-## 5.Ecosystem Development
+## 5. Ecosystem Development
-- 5.1 How bonding curve impact developers and miners and its value for fundraising.
+- 5.1 **The bonding curve**.
+Its impact on developers and miners and its value for fundraising.
-- 5.2 The 3-phase rollout: miners, developers, and finally consumers.
+- 5.2 **The 3-phase rollout.** How we onboard miners, developers, and finally consumers.

 https://github.com/tearust/tea-docs/blob/main/Whitepaper_v2/5.Ecosystem-Development.md

-## 6.Ending
+## 6. Conclusion